hasankhadra/Provectus-Airflow/README.md

 [`red_operator.py`](https://github.com/hasankhadra/Provectus-Airflow/blob/master/red_operator.py), and
 [`postgres_operator.py`](https://github.com/hasankhadra/Provectus-Airflow/blob/dev_2/plugins/postgres_operator.py) contain the implementation of each task (Initializer, Mapper, Reducer, Postgres respectively).

+Note that for every run of the dag, the input file on `minio` gets overwritten with the new local copy.
+The same goes for postgres db.
+For every run of the dag, the table `frequency` (which contains the results) gets cleared and refilled with the new results.

 <a name="install"></a>
 ### 2. Installation and Running
   1. Clone this repo to your local machine in the same directory you're at now.